richard-to/richard-to.github.io/programming/_posts/2019-07-06-too-many-cooks-part-1.md

 The code to needed to create a basic platformer demo ends up being less than 100 lines of code.

 Most of my time was spent creating usable sprites and tilemaps.
 Unlike with my Math RPG project, I chose not to draw my own pixel art this time.
 Instead I decided to use free assets from itch.io.
-Choosing asset proved to be difficult and in hindsight I should have simply drawn colored squares as placeholders.
+Choosing assets proved to be difficult and in hindsight I should have simply drawn colored squares as placeholders.

 I settled on an asset pack called [Platform Game Assets](https://bayat.itch.io/platform-game-assets) by Bayat Games.
 It uses a cartnoonish vector style rather than the retro pixel style that seems popular on the itch.io game assets section.